Vyral/base-template/_posts/2022-03-28-when-is-the-best-time-to-list-your-home-for-sale.md

 If you’re a homeowner in Charleston looking to sell this year, when is the best time to list your property?
 Historically, May has been the best listing month in our area.
 Homes tend to sell most frequently based on the school calendar, so many homeowners sell in May before school starts in August.

 **This year is a little different;** our February and March markets have been very strong.
 Homes have been selling quickly and often over list price.
-The best time to list in 2022 is probably right now since you’ll see a high number of showings and offers.&nbsp;
+The best time to list in 2022 is probably right now since you’ll see a high number of showings and offers.

-However, you can't just throw your house on the market and sell for top dollar without any preparation. **Preparing your home is still key to getting it sold for the highest price possible.&nbsp;**
+However, you can't just throw your house on the market and sell for top dollar without any preparation. **Preparing your home is still key to getting it sold for the highest price possible. **

 There’s an emotional component to home buying as well, and when the weather gets nice in the spring, it helps attract buyers from an emotional perspective.